opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 This also influences the time it takes to transfer.

-Since some modes, like airplanes and subways, need more time than others, this is also configurable per mode with `alightSlackForMode`.
+Since some modes, like airplane and subway, need more time than others, this is also configurable per mode with `alightSlackForMode`.